Entrepreneurship is becoming a popular alternative to a traditional career path.

 There are five general types of business taxes:

 - Income tax.
-All businesses have to pay it.
+All businesses have to pay for it.

 - Estimated taxes.
 You typically need to pay income taxes and self-employment taxes by making regular payments of estimated tax throughout the year.

 - Self-employment tax.
 The SE tax is a social security and Medicare tax for individuals that work for themselves.

 - Employment taxes.
 Employers need to pay employment taxes, including social security and Medicare taxes, federal income tax withholding, and federal income unemployment tax.

 - Excise tax.
 There may be excise taxes that you need to pay to manufacture or sell certain products, operate certain kinds of businesses, use various kinds o facilities, equipment, and products and receive payment for certain services.

 When you’re an employee, your employer takes care of the taxes, so it’s easy to forget this business expense when you start your first business.

 Find out what taxes you’ll need to pay and when you’ll need to pay them.
 Make sure to set money aside for that.

 It’s a good idea for all businesses to have insurance to protect themselves from unexpected problems.
 It’s better to be safe than sorry.